Itential Frequently Asked Questions

 For in-flight data, all communications between client and server are across secured https connections using standards-based TLS.

-What is the pricing model for the Itential Automation Platform?
+What is the pricing model for the Itential Platform?

 What if my network utilizes virtual devices that have a temporary lifespan?
 Do these devices consume a license for the term?

 No. A device license is not hard coded to a specific device.
-Temporary devices impact the device count only while they are onboarded to IAP.
-If these devices are removed from the IAP, they will no longer be counted as active devices.
-The devices will impact the average concurrent device count for the duration of the period they are onboarded to IAP.
+Temporary devices impact the device count only while they are onboarded to Itential.
+If these devices are removed from the Itential, they will no longer be counted as active devices.
+The devices will impact the average concurrent device count for the duration of the period they are onboarded to Itential.

-How does IAP licensing apply to environments where the devices are managed by a controller?
+How does Itential licensing apply to environments where the devices are managed by a controller?
 What types of controller-managed objects are considered to be devices?

 Our network contains many devices, but we only want to manage and license a portion of the network.
 Are we required to purchase licenses for every device in our network?